adventurersdao/verificationBot/README.md

 # verificationBot

 This repo contains everything needed to run a basic discord NFT verification bot using ergo API.
-Keep in mind that I assume you are somewhat familiar with python, APIs, and discord bots.
-You will need only a discord bot token, a server ID and a list of your NFT IDs.
-After that just invite the bot you made to your server, and push the start button :)
+You need to be somewhat familiar with python, APIs, and discord bots to understand the code, but only a discord bot token, a server ID and a list of your NFT IDs is needed to run it.
+Just invite the bot you made to your server, and push the start button :)

-Keep in mind that I am not a professional developer, I made this for myself simply becouse no such discord bot existed before.
-I am 100% sure there are more optimalised, better thought-out solutions.
+I am not a professional developer, I made this for myself simply becouse no such discord bot existed before.
+I am sure there are more optimalised, better thought-out solutions.

-You might do whatever you want with the code.
-If you want to contribute please do so!
+You might do whatever you want with the code, if you want to contribute please do so!

 I also know this is not a ground breaking thing, just my own small little contribution to the growing ergo ecosystem.
 If you would like to donate some $erg or NFTs, please send them here: